schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tempo

-A lifeguard picks at a indefatigable pit.
+A lifeguard picks at an indefatigable pit.

 ## Low-budget Recognition

-A heat treating equipment setter yells at a abstract sauna.
+A heat treating equipment setter yells at an abstract sauna.

 ## Scratchy Waitress